giovanniligato/IoT-Project/Documentation/Documentation.md

 ## 6.1.
 Table: `co_sensor`

-The `co_sensor` table stores data from the CO sensors, which monitor the concentration of carbon monoxide in the battery room.
+The `co_sensor` table stores data from the CO sensor, which monitors the concentration of carbon monoxide in the battery room.

 \begin{table}[h]
     \begin{tabularx}{\textwidth}{XXXX}